thunderbird89/esf/stories/story-knock-knock.md

 > "Correct.
 Earth's current defensive capabilities would have been insufficient against a Ryzak battle fleet of this size."

 General Hayes stood, moving to the display showing the engagement zone near Jupiter.
-The scale was almost incomprehensible—a battle fought over distances measured in thousands of kilometers, with weapons that could destroy cities, ships that massed more than aircraft carriers.
+The scale was almost incomprehensible - a battle fought over distances measured in thousands of kilometers, with weapons that could destroy cities, ships that massed more than aircraft carriers.

 And Earth's only contribution had been sixty-one fighters flown by pilots who'd trained for less than two years.